Explosions: By the Numbers

 How Often Do Gas Explosions Occur?

 Over the 20-year period through 2018, there were 646 gas distribution line accidents in the U.S., according to PHMSA figures.
 Distribution lines are the small pipes that feed homes and businesses.
-Those accidents injured 967 people during that time period.
-There were 221 fatalities.
-Broken down on an average yearly basis, that’s approximately 25 annual incidents, 50 injuries, and 10 deaths.
+Those accidents injured 967 people during that time period, with 221 fatalities.
+On an average yearly basis, that’s approximately 25 incidents, 50 injuries, and 10 deaths.

-Those numbers, however, are likely lower than the actual statistics of explosions.
+However, these numbers may underreport the actual frequency of explosions.
 On Sept.
 13, 2018, one man was killed and over 20 others were injured during a series of explosions in Lawrence, Andover, and North Andover in Massachusetts.
 While up to 80 homes and businesses were affected, the PHMSA listed this as one event.
-The nonprofit Fractracker Alliance analyzed PHMSA data from 2010 to 2018 and found that there were 1.7 pipeline accidents per day at a cost of $1.3 million in property damage.
-That included a pipeline fire every four days and an explosion every 11, with an injury every five days and a fatality every 26.
-That translates to roughly 33 annual explosions, 73 injuries, and 14 deaths, suggesting that even if these numbers are conservative, they’re on the rise.
+The nonprofit Fractracker Alliance analyzed PHMSA data from 2010 to 2018 and found that there were 1.7 pipeline accidents per day, leading to an estimated $1.3 million in property damage.
+This included a pipeline fire every four days, an explosion every 11 days, an injury every five days, and a fatality every 26 days.
+These statistics suggest that even if conservative, such incidents are on the rise.

 What Kind of Injuries Do Explosions Cause?